natalie-vls/UCI_HomeWork_NAviles/Homework_01/ReadMe.md

-First homework asssignemt.
+First homework assignment.
 Includes an excel and a word document.